ZhuangLab/storm-analysis/doc/source/analysis.rst

 identification.
 This means that you will need to know how to convert from ADU to photo-electrons for your camera in order to get the best results.

+All of the fitting approaches use Levenberg-Marquadt algorithm for Maximum likelihood estimation fitting (MLE) and achieve the Cramer-Rao bound for localization accuracy.

 3D-DAOSTORM
 -----------